 This lab session aligns with ADT 257 and enhances the lecture session with practical Building Information Modeling (BIM) drafting experiences.
 Students will practice their skills and techniques with the AutoDesk Revit Program creating contract drawings to industry standards.
+(Corequisite: ADT 257)

+ADT 259 Commercial Cost Estimating

-ADT 259Commercial Cost Estimating3This course will bring a new dimension to estimating and will focus on Commercial Building Projects.
-It will include estimates on commercial building methods such as site work, structural steel systems and commercial building products.
+This course will teach basic estimating calculations and train students to use Commercial Building Plans to calculate materials and bring a new dimension to estimating.
+It will include estimates on commercial building methods such as site work, architectural work, structural steel systems and commercial building products.
+(Prerequisite: ART 110)